sorendunn/sorendunn.github.io/_pages/about.md

 {% include base_path %}

 Hi, I'm Soren Dunn.
-I'm currently a second-year master's student at *UIUC* supervised by [Lingming Zhang](https://lingming.cs.illinois.edu/index.html).
+I'm currently a second-year master's student at the *University of Illinois at Urbana-Champaign* supervised by [Lingming Zhang](https://lingming.cs.illinois.edu/index.html).
 I received my bachelor's triple majoring in Data Science, Statistics, and Chemistry from the *University of Chicago* in 2023.

 My research goal is to improve both the benchmarks we use to evaluate model **reasoning** along with the rigor of the approaches which we use to evaluate models on them in order to hone current efforts to build model systems capable of real-world problem solving.I am particularly focused on conducting reasoning evaluations for language models in the **coding domain**.